Global investors bet on rental property in China amid shifting political winds | ExBulletin

 Increasing population density and mobility in major cities like Shanghai and Beijing, draconian restrictions on home purchases, as well as late marriages and pregnancies will boost demand for multi-family housing, Pang said. .

-Foreign institutions already active in the Chinese rental housing market include the Singapore sovereign wealth fund GIC (GIC.UL) and the Canada Pension Plan Investment Board (CPPIB).
+Foreign institutions already involved in China’s rental housing market include the Singaporean sovereign wealth fund GIC and the Canada Pension Plan Investment Board (CPPIB).

 Greystar, which launched a $ 550 million China-focused fund in 2019 in partnership with Dutch pension investor APG and other global institutional investors, said it will now step up its investments in China as government support would become tangible.
 It already owns a 474-room rental property in downtown Shanghai as well as another under development.